 International Flights on “Low Cost” Airlines

-At first glance, it can seem like most of the best international flight deals are on low-cost carriers, be that from the US to Europe via Reykjavik on WOW Air, or from Hawaii to Asia via Osaka on AirAsia X or Scoot.
+At first glance, it can seem like most of the best international flight deals are on low-cost carriers, be that from Hawaii to Asia via Osaka on AirAsia X or Scoot, or flying within Europe on Ryanair or Norwegian.
 However, ancillary fees for things like seat reservations, carry-on bags and even food and beverage can quickly add up, turning your dream fare into a nightmare.

-Let’s further suppose you purchase four meals and beverages, one on each segment (LAX-KEF; KEF-BCN; BCN-KEF; KEF-LAX) of your journey.
-Based on WOW Air’s current pricing structure for these items, even if you buy at booking for best rate, your “$199” flight can balloon to $600 or even more round-trip, which isn’t an uncommon sale fare on full service airlines to be honest.
+Let’s suppose you’re flying Norwegian, and you purchase four meals and beverages, one on each segment (LAX-OSL; OSL-BCN; BCN-OSL; OSL-LAX) of your journey.
+Based on Norwegian’s current pricing structure for these items, even if you buy at booking for best rate, your “$399” flight can balloon to $800 or even more round-trip, which isn’t an uncommon sale fare on full service airlines to be honest.

 What Are the Best Destinations for International Flight Deals?

 To be sure, even if you don’t fly low-cost to Europe, the introduction of transatlantic flights by these carriers has undoubtedly altered the landscape for cheap international flight deals.
 Except for in peak summer season, it’s relatively easy to find cheap flights from US cities to European hubs like London, Paris, Stockholm and Amsterdam, even on full-service airlines.